Scobalula/Greyhound/README.md

-# Greyhound is no longer receiving updates and won't receive updates for new games.
-It's no longer enjoyable to work on, nor does working on it pay bills, the source code is here for anyone to pick it up and continue on with the project.
-# Greyhound - A fork of Wraith Archon, Call of Duty Asset Extractor
 [![Releases](https://img.shields.io/github/downloads/Scobalula/Greyhound/total.svg)](https://github.com/Scobalula/Greyhound/releases) [![License](https://img.shields.io/github/license/Scobalula/Greyhound.svg)](https://github.com/Scobalula/Greyhound/blob/master/LICENSE) [![Discord](https://img.shields.io/badge/chat-Discord-blue.svg)](https://discord.gg/RyqyThu)

 Greyhound is an asset extractor various titles running on the IW Engine (primarily Call of Duty games), and is based off the famous [Wraith Archon](https://github.com/dtzxporter/WraithXArchon/) that was originally developed by DTZxPorter.
 Greyhound's aim is to provide people access to assets from the games for various purposes including working mods such custom zombie maps or weapon mods, 3D Art, and thumbnails for content creation.